mertrois/Native-Trackpad/README.md

 - You can't no longer scroll in Data panel and other few places!
   If you are stuck scrolling hold Command key!
-- Navigation with perspective camera can be very slow in certain situations!
+- Perspective camera can be very slow in certain situations!
   Orthographic camera fixes that!
 - [Common issues](https://github.com/luclefleur/Native-Trackpad/issues)!